59alireza59/Quantitative-Finance/README.md

 1- Time Series Clustering

 This task propounds a clustering framework to draw the main features of the Johnson & Johnson’s stock exchange compared with its main competitors.
-To build the framework, a time series of daily closing quotes, from yahoo finance for two different sectors (Pharmaceutical / Healthcare / Biotechnology sector and Banking Services, have been considered from September 2017 to September 2018 for the following financial assets):
+To build the framework, we considered a time series of daily closing prices from Yahoo Finance for two different sectors (pharmaceutical/healthcare/biotechnology sector and banking services, from September 2017 to September 2018 for the following financial assets):
 - Pfizer (PFE);
 - Novartis (NVS);
 - Teva Pharmaceutical Industries Limited (TEVA);